SergioGlorias/broadcastCLI/README.md

 Commands:
   delay <broadcastId> <delayInSeconds> [--onlyDelay] [--noDelay]
      Sets the delay for all rounds in the specified broadcast.
+     The delay is specified in seconds. (max 3600 seconds = 1 hour)
      Options:
        --onlyDelay   Set only the delay without changing the start time.
        --noDelay     Remove the delay from the rounds.